 Getting There and Getting Around:

-There are several options from the airport:
+There are several transportation options from the airport:

-- Hire a taxi or rental car from airport direct to hotel in Tulum.
+- Hire a taxi or rental car from the airport direct to your hotel in Tulum.
 (While this can be pricey due to the distance, ask around near the taxi desk as often travelers can band together and hire a collectivo taxi and split the fare.)